-Article 1.
-(1) For the purpose of the present Agreement, unless the context otherwise requires:

-(a) the term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944, and includes any annex adopted under article 90 of that Convention and any amendment of the annexes or Convention under articles 90 and 94 thereof;

-(b) the term "aeronautical authorities" means, in the case of the Republic of Singapore, the Minister for Communications and any person or body authorised to perform any functions at present exercised by the said Minister or similar functions; and in the case of Malaysia, the Minister for Communications and any person or body authorised to perform any functions at present exercised by the said Minister or similar functions;

-(c) the term "designated airline" means an airline which one Contracting Party shall have designated, by written notification to the other Contracting Party, in accordance with article 3 of the present Agreement, for the operation of air services on the routes specified in such notification;

-(d) the term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection or trusteeship of that State;

-(e) the terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in article 96 of the Convention; and

-(f) the term "annex" means the route schedules to the present Agreement or as amended in accordance with the provisions of article 14 of the present Agreement.
+- Article 1.
+(1) For the purpose of this Agreement, unless the context otherwise requires: - (a) The term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944, and includes any annex adopted under article 90 of that Convention and any amendment of the annexes or Convention under articles 90 and 94 thereof so far as those annexes and amendments have been adopted by both Contracting Parties. - (b) The term "aeronautical authorities" means, in the case of the Republic of Singapore, the Minister for Communications and any person or body authorised to perform any functions at present exercised by the said Minister or similar functions; and in the case of the People's Republic of Bangladesh, the Director General of Civil Aviation and any person or body authorised to perform any functions at present exercised by the said Director General or similar functions. - (c) The term "designated airline" means an airline which one Contracting Party shall have designated, by written notification to the other Contracting Party, in accordance with article 3, for the operation of air services on the routes specified in such notification. - (d) The term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection or trusteeship of that State. - (e) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in article 96 of the Convention. - (f) The term "agreed service" means any air service established by virtue of the rights specified in this Agreement granted by one Contracting Party to the other Contracting Party. - (g) The term "specified route" means any of the routes specified in the schedules under the annex to this Agreement. - (h) The term "annex" means the annex to this Agreement or as amended in accordance with the provisions of article 14.

-(2) The annex forms an integral part of the present Agreement, and all reference to the "Agreement" shall include reference to the annex except where otherwise provided.

-&lt;sup>1 Came into force on 28 August 1972 by signature, in accordance with article 16.
+Came into force on 26 May 1979 by signature, in accordance with article 16.

 &lt;sup>2 United Nations, Treaty Series, vol. 15, p.
 295. For the texts of the Protocols amending this Convention, see vol. 320, pp. 209 and 217; vol. 418, p.
 161; vol. 514, p.
-209; and vol. 740, p.
-21.
+209; vol. 740, p.
+21; vol. 893, p.
+117; vol. 958, p.
+217, and vol. 1008, p.
+213.